Wild

 Picture Detectives: Searching for Clues

-Close reading of an illustration to locate important clues that are not mentioned in the written text and to support reading at greater depth.
+Close reading of an illustration to locate important clues

-Pages 17-18
+Required reading: Pages 17-18

 Digging Deeper